wolpertingers/wolpertinger-apache/contribute/CONTRIBUTE.md

-# Hot to add images with GitHub desktop
+# How to add images with GitHub desktop

 ##### 1. Get [GitHub Desktop](https://desktop.github.com/)